zowe/docs-site/docs/user-guide/mvd-configuration.md

 # Zowe Application Framework configuration
-After you install Zowe, you can optionally configure the terminal application plug-ins or modify the Zowe Application Server and ZSS configuration, if needed.
+After you install Zowe, you can optionally configure the terminal application plug-ins or modify the Zowe Application Server and Zowe System Services (ZSS) configuration, if needed.

 ## Setting up terminal application plug-ins